-Combinatorial models of moduli space have been an important tool in the study of two-dimensional field theories for a long time.
-One of the first applications was Kontsevich's proof of the Witten conjecture using fat graphs \cite{kontsevich}.
-Since then people have used fat graphs to understand field theories, one example of which is Costello's classification of so-called classical conformal field theories \cite{tcft}.

-More concretely combinatorial models for the moduli space of cobordisms have played a big role in the construction of string operations; these are operations $H_*(\cM_g(n,m);\cL^{\otimes d}) \otimes H_*(LM)^{\otimes n} \to H_*(LM)^{\otimes m}$ for compact oriented manifolds $M$.
+Combinatorial models of moduli spaces have been an important tool in the study of two-dimensional field theories.
+Two applications are Kontsevich's proof of the Witten conjecture \cite{kontsevich}, and Costello's classification of topological conformal field theories \cite{tcft}.
+More concretely, combinatorial models for the moduli space of cobordisms play a role in the construction of string operations; these are operations $H_*(\cM_g(n,m);\cL^{\otimes d}) \otimes H_*(LM)^{\otimes n} \to H_*(LM)^{\otimes m}$ for compact oriented manifolds $M$.
 Chas and Sullivan thought of the pair of pants cobordism as a figure-eight graph \cite{chassullivan}, and many of the constructions of string operations since have used graphs.
 An important example is Godin's work \cite{godin}, which uses $\Fatad$.
-Using Costello's model for moduli space together with a Hochschild homology model for the cohomology of the free loop space, Wahl and Westerland \cite{wahlwesterland, wahluniversal} not only constructed string operations, but showed that these factor through $\SD$.
+Using Costello's model for moduli space together with a Hochschild homology model for $H^*(LM)$, Wahl and Westerland \cite{wahlwesterland, wahluniversal} not only constructed string operations, but showed that these factor through $\SD$.
 One can also use radial slit configurations to construct string operations.

-One problem in string topology is that there is a large amount of different constructions, but few comparisons between these constructions.
-The critical graph equivalence of Section \ref{sec_critmap} might make it possible to compare constructions involving fat graphs and Sullivan diagrams, to constructions involving radial slit configurations and the harmonic compactification.
+A problem in string topology is that there are many constructions but few comparisons between them.
+The critical graph equivalence of Section \ref{sec_critmap} may help to compare constructions involving fat graphs and Sullivan diagrams to those involving radial slit configurations and the harmonic compactification.